 International Baccalaureate (IB)

 RIT recognizes IB level work.
-Credit may be awarded for higher level examinations completed with a grade of 5 or better.
+Credit may be awarded for higher level examinations completed with a score of 5 or higher.
 Credit is awarded on a course-by-course basis and in the context of the student’s intended program at RIT.
 Each department will determine the specific amount of credit to be awarded.
 Students are requested to forward IB transcripts to the Office of Undergraduate Admissions.